 Did I get your attention?
 I see you looking skeptical, seems like another YouTube marketing scam doesn’t it.

 It’s true, in Alberta, with only a certificate and overtime hours, you can make between $200,000 and $250,000 while a P.Eng earns only $120,000.
 This makes the 8 years of Engineering school a preposterous waste of life.
-How did this extraordinary devaluation of education and disregard for competition occur in Canada; like many problems in a country, government policy is to blame.
-In 2003, Alberta’s safety codes act enshrined an entirely new profession called “Power Engineers” POWER ENGINEERS REGULATION (Alberta Regulation 85⁄2003).
-The United States didn’t create this field, they use Petroleum Engineers which require a minimum of a Bachelors Degree.
-Power Engineer requires no formal education.
-Does this mean that education is not important?
-It definitely makes it less valuable.
-Why would a country devalue its own hard working and bright graduates?
-Canadian taxpayers gave $13.4 billion to universities in 2015⁄2016 which accounts for 49.1% of university revenues.
-It’s like shooting oneself in the foot.
+Canada devalued their educational institutions and developed a deep seeded dislike of competition, in part, because of government policy.
+In 2003, Alberta’s safety codes act enshrined an entirely new profession called “Power Engineers” POWER ENGINEERS REGULATION (Alberta Regulation 85/2003).
+By comparison, the United States did not develop a parallel job, instead, they use well established and highly educated Petroleum Engineers which require a minimum of a Bachelors Degree.

-Your country is telling you loud a clear - Get out! we don’t want you!
+Canada is telling engineers loud a clear - Get out! we don’t want you!
+As a result, a full 60% of computer science graduates leave immediately for the US.

 Here comes another fantastic YouTube advertisement - you can get out, it’s easy actually.
-Most (or all) Canadian banks, provide a US dollar account from which you can invest directly in incredibly dynamic companies in the United States.
-In fact, other than receiving your paycheque in Canadian dollars, you can operate… like an proud American.
+Canadian banks, provide a US dollar account from which you can invest directly in incredibly dynamic companies in the United States.
+In fact, other than receiving your pay in dollarettes, you can operate like an proud American.
 America will treat you like a valuable member of their family.
 A family of royal shareholders, stroked, swaddled and loved.
-I yearn for the warm embrace of the most dynamic country in the world.
 Don’t like the US? terrible people you say?
 Sure, buy some stocks on the London Stock Exchange or convert your money to Japanese Yen and buy robotics companies.

-If you’re young, don’t go West or East, spin the compass and GO GLOBAL!
+In summary, if you’re young and have a drive to succeed, don’t go West or East, spin the compass and GO GLOBAL!